 Since there’s no channel-specific performance for advertisers, you can’t be sure that your campaigns aren’t cannibalizing your other campaigns.
-Alongside this, you can’t negate keywords to prevent this from happening.

 Unfortunately, Google hasn’t implemented any device modifiers and there isn’t any device-specific data on performance given to advertisers.
 This makes it hard to test campaigns to their fullest, and you have no way of comparing desktop and mobile.